trevismd/permutations-stats/README.md

 ![coverage](.github/coverage.svg)
 # permutations-stats
-Permutation-based statistical package providing exact tests (for small samples).
-Accelerated with numba.
+Python only permutation-based statistical tests, accelerated with numba.
 ## Status
-Brunner Munzel is the only test implemented yet.
+Brunner Munzel and Friedman tests (repeated measures) are implemented at the moment.
-Exact testing (all permutations) and an approximate method (simulation) are available.
+Exact testing (all permutations) and approximate method (simulation) are available.

 In the current implementation, a few seconds are required to compile on the fly.
 Then, acceleration is critical as shown in this output from tests comparing the statistic calculation with scipy: